Dealing with difficult clients?

 That’s just a starter list; there are many more crazymaker types out there.

 I know you’ve run into business connections whose repeated bad behavior has you scratching your head in bewilderment.
-I’d love to hear your stories…share them in the Comments below, okay?
-We all benefit by reading about other people’s experiences with crazymaker clients.

 Remember, unless you are a psychotherapist or psychiatrist, you are not trained to identify crazymakers upon first meeting them, so don’t beat yourself up if one of these people sneaks into your business life.
 Even trained mental health practioners cannot always instantly spot a crazymaker.